-Using Distinct is straightforward: just insert the transformation where you would have used a Sort one, like in this diagram:
+Using Distinct is rather straightforward: just insert the transformation where you would have used a Sort, like in this diagram:

-Configuring Distinct is easy as to double click on it to reach the component editor that let you choose the columns you want to use in order to take their distinct values:
+Configuring Distinct is as easy as double-clicking on it to reach the component editor, that lets you choose the columns you want to use in order to take their distinct values:

 The component needs to have a strong name and hence a signature file.
-We have provided a free snk file named SqlBiFree.snk, please note that any change in the signature needs an update to the declaration of the Distinct class where you must declare the public key of the assembly to let SSIS invoke the component editor.
+We have provided a free .snk file named SqlBiFree.snk.
+Please note that any change in the signature requires an update to the declaration of the Distinct class where you must declare the public key of the assembly to let SSIS invoke the component editor.

-Distinct is a nice component that solves memory problem for taking distinct values from a flow.
+Distinct is a nice component that solves memory challenges when taking distinct values out of a flow.
 It took a single day to write it, starting from the samples provided by Microsoft.
-The real lesson here is that it is quite always easier to write your components when you have a specific need instead of trying to adapt the existing ones.
+The real lesson here is that it is almost always easier to write your own components when you have a specific requirement, rather than trying to adapt the existing components.

-I am pretty sure that somebody – studying the sources – will discover a faster algorithm for detecting distinct values in a flow, in the case his/her contribution will be highly appreciated.
+I am pretty sure that somebody studying the sources will discover a faster algorithm for detecting distinct values in a flow – in this case his/her contribution will be greatly appreciated.